 Differences between undergraduate and graduate schools

-Your new life in graduate school is about to begin.
+Your new life at graduate school is about to begin.
 But how is graduate school different from undergraduate school?

-On this page, we will explain the administrative aspects of credits, lectures, etc., while including personal experiences
+This page will explain the administrative aspects of graduate school, such as credits and lectures, while sharing personal experiences.

 Graduate school lectures